 The PingDirectory Server provides a means to configure a hub-like, read-only directory server for legacy systems that require it.

 The read-only directory server participates in replication but cannot respond to any update requests from an external client.
 You can configure the Directory Server by setting the writability mode to internal-only, which makes the server operate in read-only mode.
 Read-only mode directory servers can process update operations from internal operations but reject any write requests from external clients.
-Because the Directory Server cannot accept write requests, you can configure the server to send a referral, which redirects a client's request to a primary server.
+Because the Directory Server cannot accept write requests, you can configure the server to send a referral, which redirects a client's request to a master server.
 The client must perform the operation again on the server named in the referral.